Accessibility statement for Make a Claim to an Employment Tribunal

 Enforcement procedure

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you are not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS) via their website https://www.equalityadvisoryservice.com/.
+If you are not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS) (opens in a new tab).

 Contacting us by phone or visiting us in person